JRigelo/Recommender/README.md

 #   To run this code:

    cd src/

-    1. from the source above create a data folder and add the following files to it:
+    1. Create a data folder and (from the source above) add the following files to it:

      ratings_Movies_and_TV.csv
      ratings_Video_Games.csv